STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 - STRYD uses proximity pairing on their app.
 When pairing with the app the first thing in the list should be the closest.

-- Moving STRYD from shoe-to-shoe is mildly inconvenient.
-That’s why I have 3x Garmin footpods.
-But 3x STRYDs would be a considerable investment, especially if/when STRYD move to dual-sided power.
+- Moving STRYD from shoe to shoe is mildly inconvenient.
+That’s why I used to use 3x Garmin footpods.
+But 3x STRYDs would be a considerable investment.

 - Some users cite dropouts when worn on an opposite foot to the watch eg left foot and right wrist.
-I didn’t find that.
+I never find that and it’s possibly linked to a poor antenna on the watch.

 - At present only one STRYD device can be paired with the STRYD app.